pauwels-labs/redact-docs/source/client.rst

      - the URL endpoint to which a ``POST`` HTTP request will be sent upon submission of editable data.
 This would typically be a URL controlled by the host of the Redact-enabled website and used for internal bookkeeping.
      -
      - ``https://foo.com/redact/relay``
+   * - ``js_message``
+     - Optional
+     - A base64-encoded and URL-encoded message which the editable Redact field will send to the parent page after data is successfully submitted.
+Refer to :ref:`JS Messaging` for more details.
+     -
+     - ``Y3JlYXRlZA%3D%3D``

 .. _here: https://github.com/pauwels-labs/redact-client/tree/main/static/secure.handlebars